 Most people know that there’s a relationship between alcohol and the brain.
 However, most of them assume that alcohol damages the brain after drinking copious amounts.
 Experts say that this isn’t the case, though.
 While large amounts of alcohol damage the brain more, there are still side effects of drinking small amounts.

 To make matters worse, the effects of alcohol in teens and young adults are more common.
 The reason is that their brains haven’t fully developed yet.
 The chemical imbalance that alcohol causes are much more likely to lead to brain disorders.
 For that reason, it’s imperative for parents to seek substance abuse treatment for teens.
+Also, alcohol and memory have a definite link.
+Studies have shown that alcohol use in teens diminishes their short and long-term memory capabilities.

 The relationship between alcohol and the brain is a dangerous one.
 Heavy drinking can result in permanent damage to the nervous system and brain.
 Some of the most common effects of alcohol on the brain include the development of disorders such as: